citusdata/citus_docs/faq/faq.rst

   DETAIL:  Citus restricts the size of intermediate results of complex subqueries and CTEs to avoid accidentally pulling large result sets into once place.
   HINT:  To run the current query, set citus.max_intermediate_result_size to a higher value or -1 to disable.

-As the error message suggests, you can increase this limit by altering the variable:
+As the error message suggests, you can (cautiously) increase this limit by altering the variable:

 .. code-block:: sql